Biplane fighter aces

 Biplane victories: 3 shared destroyed.

-TOTAL: 4 shared destroyed.
+TOTAL: 1 and 4 shared destroyed.

 (a) Claimed in combat with PZL P.24s from 21 Mira which lost two pilots KIA while the 365a Squadriglia claimed three.